Q: What is MailChimp?

 Q: For all of our MailChimp subscribers who migrate over and who are not donors, how do I isolate them and put them in a group for targeted email campaigns?

-A: You could create a Group in Kindful of those contacts that would sync over to MailChimp as a Static Segment.
-You could select that Static Segment in MailChimp to be your target audience for an email communication.
+A: You could create a Group in Kindful of those contacts that would sync over to MailChimp as a Tag.
+You could select that Tag in MailChimp to be your target audience for an email communication.

 Q: After the integration between Kindful and MailChimp is turned on, what happens in Kindful when someone clicks the unsubscribe link at the bottom of an email sent by MailChimp?